The Monstera Deliciosa plant, also known as the Swiss Cheese plant is a vivacious statement.

 The Monstera Deliciosa is entrenched with detail – we love the holes in the leaves

 The Monstera Deliciosa plant has been known to grow up to 15 feet in the correct climate!
 Once it reaches around 3 feet, this is when fenestration (holes) begin to occur.
 By caring for your plant and trimming back the older or dead leaves, you’re allowing the plant to reach its full potential and span wider, as well as enabling the production of more holes!
 If your Monstera Deliciosa is healthy and is roughly around four years old; it should show holes in each of its heart-shaped leaves!

 How to take care of your Swiss Cheese Plant at home

 Keep your plant at room temperature!
 You can pop it outside in the summer months, but be careful as the leaves can be sensitive to too much sunlight.
 The Monstera Deliciosa plant thrives in a climate of 18 degrees c to 27 degrees c.
 This makes them perfect for an indoor environment and a dream purchase for unpredictable climates.

 Great news!
 You’ll only have to give your plant a drink once a week.
 You’ll also be able to tell if your Swiss Cheese plant needs a top-up if the surface level of the soil is looking dry.

-One of the ways to support your Monstera Deliciosa is to use a fertiliser.
-Here are a couple of ways that you can fertilise your Swiss Cheese plant as recommended by Lorin Nielsen- a lifetime gardener.
-You’ll only need to fertilise your plant every few weeks, so it really is a simple plant to care for.
+One of the ways to support your Monstera Deliciosa is to use fertilizer.
+Here are a couple of ways that you can fertilize your Swiss Cheese plant as recommended by Lorin Nielsen- a lifetime gardener.
+You’ll only need to fertilize your plant every few weeks, so it really is a simple plant to care for.

 As a person passionate about helping others engage with their communities, I am delighted to build connections and develop meaningful relationships.
 I feel that whatever I create needs to express a story, filled with honest reality, but with a little dreaming and inspiration.